darrenkjr/darrenkjr/README.md

 # Hi there! 👋 I'm Darren

-I'm a **PhD student** at the [Monash Centre for Health Research and Implementation](https://www.monash.edu/medicine/mchri) interested in **Learning Health Systems, Complexity, and Tech**.
-My work spans from developing tools to streamline evidence synthesis and understanding how best to design health systems that can take on the emergent behaviour learning. ie: [Learning Health Systems]([url](https://health-policy-systems.biomedcentral.com/articles/10.1186/s12961-023-01095-2))
+I'm a **PhD student (submitting 2025)** at the [Monash Centre for Health Research and Implementation](https://www.monash.edu/medicine/mchri) interested in **Learning Health Systems, Complexity, and Tech**.
+My work spans from developing tools to streamline evidence synthesis and understanding how best to design health systems that can take on the emergent behaviour of learning. ie: [Learning Health Systems]([url](https://health-policy-systems.biomedcentral.com/articles/10.1186/s12961-023-01095-2))

 In a previous life I was a Biomedical Engineer, but now wear multiple hats as a data analyst, implementation scientist, and someone who "generally tries to be useful at all times."